 Noelle M. Heber, a French-American violinist and musicologist, holds a Master of Music in violin performance from the DePaul University School of Music (Chicago, IL) and a Master of Arts in Christian Thought from Trinity International University (Divinity School, Deerfield, IL).
 In December 2017, she received her Ph.D. in musicology from Utrecht University (The Netherlands) under the supervision of Prof. Dr. Albert Clement.
 In 2019, she was awarded a research grant from the DAAD (Deutscher Akademischer Austauschdienst) in collaboration with the Hochschule für Musik in Dresden and the Bach Archive in Leipzig to revise and extend her dissertation.
-Her first monograph entitled J. S. Bach’s Material and Spiritual Treasures: A Theological Perspective is forthcoming with Boydell & Brewer (UK).
+Her monograph entitled J. S. Bach’s Material and Spiritual Treasures: A Theological Perspective was released with Boydell & Brewer (UK) in March 2021.
 Dr. Heber currently works as a freelance violinist, academic editor, and researcher and resides in Berlin, Germany.